-The Consumer Price Index referenced in the following section refers to the Consumer Price Index for All Urban Consumers (CPI-U), U.S. City Average, All Items, Not Seasonally Adjusted, Base Period: 1982-84 =100.
+The Consumer Price Index referenced in the following section refers to the Consumer Price Index for All Urban Consumers (CPI-U), U.S. City Average, All Items, Not Seasonally Adjusted, Base Period: 1982-84 = 100.

 - The entire salary package will be distributed across-the-board (ATB).
-Bargaining unit members employed by the University on February 15, 2012 and still employed on September 1, 2012 will receive an increment equal to 3.25% of base pay, effective September 1, 2012. - For AY 2013-14, bargaining unit members employed by the University on February 15, 2013 and still employed on September 1, 2013 will receive an ATB increase in their base salary of 3.0% effective September 1, 2013.
+Bargaining unit members employed by the University on February 15, 2015 and still employed on September 1, 2015 will receive an increment equal to 2.4% of base pay, effective September 1, 2015. - 2016-17 The entire salary package will be distributed ATB.
+Bargaining unit members employed by the University on February 15, 2016 and still employed on September 1, 2016 will receive an increment equal to 2.5% of base pay, effective September 1, 2016.